thindil/tashy/README.md

    On Windows it will be `wish scripts\setup.tcl`.
 If you want to use default settings (like include all other bindings), you can use auto setup by adding parameter `--nogui`.
-2. `gprbuild -P tashy.gpr` to compile the library.
+2. `gprbuild -P tashy.gpr` to compile the library in static mode.
+If you want to build relocatable version of the library, use command `gprbuild -P tashy.gpr -XLIBRARY_TYPE=relocatable`.
-3. `gprinstall -P tashy.gpr -p` to install it with gprinstall which allow use it inside GNAT project files.
+3. `gprinstall -P tashy.gpr -p -XLIBRARY_TYPE=static --build-var=LIBRARY_TYPE --build-name=static`
+   to install static version of the library with gprinstall which allow use it inside GNAT project files.
+To install also relocatable version of the library use command
+   `gprinstall -P tashy.gpr -p -XLIBRARY_TYPE=relocatable --build-var=LIBRARY_TYPE --build-name=relocatable`.
    On Unix systems this step may require root privileges.

 If you have installed [Bob](https://github.com/thindil/bob) you can use it in that way: